When you have your visa

 If you are a Masters student with a visa expiring in August/October and you defer assessments, you will be unable to extend your visa to stay in the UK until the Resit and Deferral Assessment period in the following January.
 You can only apply for your visa outside the UK.
 This is because the gap between the expiry of your visa and the start of sponsorship for RDAP exceeds the premitted length for extension in accordance with the Immigration Rules.

-If you are a Masters student with a visa expiring in January and defer assessments, you will need advice for your individual case.
-You are likely to be reported in October and will need to apply for a new visa from overseas for the January resit/deferred assessment period.
+If you are a Masters student with a visa expiring in January and defer assessments, you will need advice for your individual case and you will need to apply for a new visa from overseas for the January resit/deferred assessment period.
+This will depend on when you submit the deferral and your dissertation submission date, but the earlier you defer all of your assessments, the earlier you will be reported to the UKVI so it is vital you seek advice to avoid any risks.

 FAQ: I am on a nine-month Masters degree that ends in June.
 If I defer or have to resit in January 2025, can I extend my visa and stay in the UK?